fholmes1044/HomeBound-Client/README.md

 #  Home Booking Application

-This application will allow users to begin by seeing all of the available hosts who have homes to rent.
+This application interacts with a created API to to create  home booking management system.
+It allow users to begin by seeing all of the available hosts who have homes to rent.
 The user can select a host to view the homes to find the one that best fits their needs.

 ## User Features
 * Users can search through a comprehensive list of host profiles and homes.